-The image above is one of the fields from which our populations Lavender comes from.
-The bus in front of the building is the PIA tour bus from a recent PIA study trip to Provence.
+The image above is one of the fields from which our population Lavender comes.
+The vehicle in front of the building is the PIA tour bus from a study trip to Provence.

 You may also enjoy